-Contemporary Issues in Food,

-Health and Disease
+Contemporary Issues in Food, Health and Disease

-An examination of the latest research findings concerned with the nutritional implications of food components.
+0.5 unit An examination of the latest research findings concerned with the nutritional implications of food components.
 The mechanisms of how food components influence health or disease, the emergence of dietary supplements, and genediet interactions are examples of the types of issues examined.